vadimv/server-components/README.md

 * [Conway's Game of Life](https://github.com/vadimv/rsp-game-of-life)
 * [Hacker News API client](https://github.com/vadimv/rsp-hn)

-### HTTP requests routing
+### Routing of HTTP requests

-An RSP application's initial page rendering request-response workflow consist of two explicitly defined phases:
+An application's initial page rendering request-response workflow consist of two explicitly defined phases:
 - routing an incoming request with a result of the page's immutable state object;
 - rendering this state object into the result HTTP response.